barrettkwise/translategame/readme.md

 How to install:
 1. Download this repository <a href = "https://github.com/turt1edman/translategame/archive/refs/heads/master.zip" download>(Link)</a>
 2. Enter the "download" folder
-3. Double click the "clickheretorun" bat file
+3. Enter the "translategame" folder

-As of now, the game only works if you run the "gameselect" java file in the translategame folder.
+4. Double click the "clickheretorun" bat file
-I am currently working on fixing this issue and will keep this project updated.
+5. Enjoy